-- U.S. university students who are currently enrolled in a college or university or recent graduates may apply as U.S. Cultural Ambassador.
+- U.S. university students who are currently enrolled in a college or university (upcoming senior undergrads, or graduate students) or recent graduates may apply as U.S. Cultural Ambassador.

-- U.S. families who live in one of the three host communities may serve as home stay hosts for our Saudi guests (July 14 -16; 2 nights)
+- U.S. families who live in one of the host communities may serve as home stay hosts for our Saudi guests (July 10-12; 2 nights)

 - Saudi university students, ages 21-26, who are citizens and currently residing and studying in Saudi Arabia are eligible.
 Students with significant prior U.S. experience (ex. study abroad), are U.S. citizens or hold U.S. Permanent Residency status are not eligible.
 Applicants should possess sufficient English to participate in U.S. university-level classes.
 Questions?
 Email SYLEP@legacyintl.org.
 For more information, also visit Legacy’s Frequently Asked Questions.

 - Reflections on the Saudi Young Leaders Program (blog post from two 2018 Cultural Ambassadors)